FREQUENTLY ASKED QUESTIONS

 We use parent volunteers to provide transportation for equipment and food; buy, cook and serve meals; carry pit equipment and scenery on and off the field; organize uniforms and color guard equipment; design, build and repair scenery; plan, run and staff fund raisers; organize other volunteers; photograph and video contests and rehearsals; run special events like the Feste Del Mar; work with corporate sponsorships; do t-shirt design… There are literally many dozens of jobs, from very small to quite large, that are required to keep the program going.
 Signups for freshman parents will start at parent night during band camp.

-Facebook, Instagram, Remind are all used fairly often.
+Facebook, Instagram and the Band App are all used fairly often.
 We also strongly encourage all students to check their email daily!

 The surprise is how strongly college recruiters value 4 years of participation in marching band.
 This shows the admissions team that the student has skills, determination and commitment that will help them succeed in a university setting.

-There is a fair amount of general information, including contact info, on the www.delmar.cuhsd.org web site.
-Mr Burkhead (Band Director) is always available to answer questions about the class and program. firstname.lastname@example.org.
-For Theatre specific questions, please check with Ms. Griswold at email@example.com
+There is a fair amount of general information, including contact info, on the Del Mar High School website (www.delmar.cuhsd.org).
+Mr. Burkhead (our Band Director) is always available to answer questions about the music and theatre classes, and the band program and can be contacted at: email@example.com.